syncthing/docs/rest/db-override-post.rst

 POST /rest/db/override
 ======================

-Request override of a send-only folder.
+Request override of a send only folder.
 Takes the mandatory parameter `folder` (folder ID).

 .. code-block:: bash